dhinakaranrs/Document-Conversion/mail and send files.txt

 Here we are practicing something good to gain our knowledge ;) " SUBJECT="This is a test. "

-"menion(without quotes, just cmd's) the commands you would like to run see a sample:
+"mention(without quotes, just cmd's) the commands you would like to run see a sample:

 df -h > /tmp/diskusage.txt #CONVERTS INTO YOUR DESIRED DOCUMENT FILE FORMAT(Try PDF, DOCX)